Owain Glyndŵr Day: Glyndŵr Day 2022

-The Royal visit itself was marked by a number of protests.
-On his arrival at Cardiff Castle sections of the crowd booed the King's car and waved the Banner of Owain Glyndŵr, while as the car left the castle, a number of groups including Labour for an Independent Wales took part in a silent protest against the monarchy.
+The day of the Royal visit was marked by a number of protests.
+On his arrival at Cardiff Castle sections of the crowd booed the King's car and waved the Banner of Owain Glyndŵr, while as the car left the castle, a number of groups including Labour for an Independent Wales took part in a silent protest against the monarchy although protesters were reportedly outnumbered by supporters and wellsishers.

+2025 Celebrations

+As part of the 2025 celebrations, the Culture Minister Jack Sargeant announced that Cadw would be offering free access for children under seventeen to a number of historic sites.
+The announcement followed a number of high profile "heritage crimes" in Wales and a BBC report suggesting that "ignorance and lack of education" was a factor in the rise of vandalism.